Washington Report on Middle East Affairs, September-October 2002, pages 18-19

 When asked if Hatfill was part of the group that ganged up on Dr. Ayaad Assaad, Dr. Rosenberg answered, “Hatfill was NOT one of the persecutors of Assaad.”

 She is convinced that the FBI knows who sent the anthrax letters but isn’t arresting him because he knows too much about U.S. secret biological weapons research and production.
 But she isn’t naming names.
-Neither is Dr. Assaad, who did not return calls from the Washington Report.
+Neither is Dr. Assaad, who did not return calls from the Washington Report on Middle East Affairs.

 Another person not naming names is New York Times reporter Nicholas D. Kristof.
 In a series of articles published on July 2, 12, and 19, however, he called the anthrax perpetrator “Mr. Z” (not “Mr. H”).
 Kristof’s description of “Mr. Z” sounds very much more like Dr. Zack than Dr. Hatfill.